fstevens30/vegan-stats-webapp/README.md

 ## Project Status
-Project is: _in progress_ .
-Almost completed but is not live, feel free to download the source code to try it yourself!
+Project is: _complete!_ .
+Currently live on github pages, I still need to update some things to make it look and function better.

 ## Screenshots
 ![Home](screenshots/Screen%20Shot%202022-08-29%20at%2014.57.25.png)